 In cases where the Census Bureau processed the information correctly but was provided incorrect input data, we will make reasonable efforts to provide corrected estimates.

 A request for a challenge to the population estimates must be received within 90 days after the release of the estimate by the Census Bureau.
 This request includes a letter and supporting evidence.
-The challenge period for the July 1, 2012 county-level estimates begins on March 15th and ends June 12, 2013.
+The challenge period for the July 1, 2012 county-level estimates begins on March 15 and ends June 12, 2013.
 The challenge period for the July 1, 2012 subcounty-level estimates begins on May 24 and ends August 21, 2013.

 If you have any concerns about the population estimates, the governmental unit can request information from the Census Bureau about how to challenge the population estimates.
 The procedures to follow to challenge the population estimates are described in the Challenge Review Guide.